-Mainly three types of powders are used in the additive manufacturing processes of NBSAs:
+Mainly, three types of powders are used in the additive manufacturing processes of NBSAs:

-- Powders with good weldability, like IN625, which avoid cracking because of solid solution strengthening and low content of precipitates [35, 116-120]. - Non-weldable powders that are susceptible to strain-age cracking because of gamma-prime ( $\gamma'$ ) precipitates.

-In these alloys, the sum of the aluminum and titanium element content is typically more than 6.4%.
-The IN738 and CMSX-4 are among the examples of these alloys [53, 109, 121].

-• Alloys with medium weldability are also part of NBSAs.
-In these cases, although the gamma-double prime secondary phase ( $\gamma$ ") precipitates in the matrix, this phase opposite of $\gamma$ ' does not face the specimen to considerably high strain age cracking.
-This precipitate-strengthening mechanism is used in the IN718 alloys.
-This balance between strength property and desired weldability has resulted in the general usage of IN718 in the additive manufacturing processes [1, 51, 122-131].
+- Powders with good weldability, like IN625, which avoid cracking because of solid solution strengthening and low content of precipitates [35, 116-120]. - Non-weldable powders that are susceptible to strain-age cracking because of gamma-prime (γ') precipitates. - In these alloys, the sum of the aluminum and titanium element content is typically more than 6.4%.
+The IN738 and CMSX-4 are among the examples of these alloys [53, 109, 121]. - Alloys with medium weldability are also part of NBSAs.
+In these cases, although the gamma-double prime secondary phase (y") precipitates in the matrix, this phase, unlike γ' , does not lead to considerably high strain age cracking in the specimen.
+This precipitatestrengthening mechanism is used in the IN718 alloys.
+This balance between strength properties and desired weldability has resulted in the general use of IN718 in additive manufacturing processes [1, 51, 122-131].

-It is noteworthy that IN718 has proper weldability as well as structural and mechanical stability up to $650^{\circ}$ C; therefore, this alloy is one of the most applicable additive manufacturing superalloys used in elevated-temperature applications, such as gas turbines and aviation engines.
-The IN718 is a superalloy made of nickel, iron, and chromium as the major elements in which the main strengthening precipitate is a semi-stable phase, $\gamma$ ", with a tetragonal body-centered cubic crystal structure [115].
+It is noteworthy that IN718 has proper weldability as well as structural and mechanical stability up to 650°C; therefore, this alloy is one of the most applicable additive manufacturing superalloys used in elevated-temperature applications, such as gas turbines and aviation engines.
+The IN718 is a superalloy made of nickel, iron, and chromium as the significant elements, in which the main strengthening precipitate is a semi-stable phase, γ", with a tetragonal body-centered cubic crystal structure [115].
 The microstructural properties of the manufactured specimen and precipitates play a key role in the strengthening properties.
-Therefore, the characterization of the type, size, and dispersion of the precipitates has significant importance.
+Therefore, characterization of the type, size, and dispersion of the precipitates is of significant importance.
 The precipitate-strengthening properties in the IN718 are determined by the heat treatment cycle.
 Therefore, to reach the maximum mechanical properties, the heat treatment issues are bolded [115].
-In this regard, different types of precipitates of the IN718 are listed in Table 3 [132].
+In this regard, various types of precipitates in IN718 are listed in Table 3 [132].